sandipan-data-scientist/Clinical-Trials-Intelligence-report---insight-reports-from-clinicaltrials.gov/README.md

 Raw clinical trial registration data from ClinicalTrials.gov is messy, incomplete, and spread across 30+ columns.
 This project turns it into actionable intelligence across three layers:

-**Analysis layer (Jupyter notebook):** A 16-section, fully narrated pipeline from raw CSV to published charts.
-Every statistical and machine learning decision is explained in plain language with mathematical justification, written to be readable by data scientist and interpretable by a non-technical business audience at the same time.

 **Insight layer (dashboards and reports):** A single-figure competitive intelligence dashboard summarising the entire 20-year dataset, plus a reusable sponsor-level report function that regenerates nine charts for any named sponsor by changing one variable.